-Many parents will use time to themselves to run errands or another task that will benefit the household but this is a rare opportunity that permits you to be selfish.
+Many parents will use the time to themselves to run errands or another task that will benefit the household, but this is a rare opportunity that permits you to be selfish.
 It is totally fine to go out and do what you want.

-Knowing what to expect once you become a parent will do a lot of good and ensure you are better prepared for every twist, turn and challenge.
+Knowing what to expect once you become a parent will do a lot of good and ensure you are better prepared for every twist, turn, and challenge.
 Despite the fact that parenting is no walk in the park, it is incredible.

 Remember this vital parental advice and just deep dive into the process.
 Appreciate every moment, and remember not to neglect your other relationships.
 Happy parenting!